kaibrowser/kai-browser/README.md

 - "make a kai browser extension to translate selected text to Spanish"

 Click the "Generate extension with AI" button
-The AI will generate the extension code and install it automatically.
+The AI will generate the extension code.
+If the generation was a sucess the code will be displayed, click the save button to install it automatically.
+Using a premium AI API key will have better success at generating a complex extension.

 #### Build Extensions with with the code editor
 - Select the code editor tab